emca-it/OP5-Documentation/op5_docs/01-12-05-The_mon_command.md

 A ramdisk can be enabled for storing spools for performance data and checkresults.

-~~By storing these spools on a ramdisk we can lower the disk I/O significantly.~~

 As of Monitor 6, enabling the ramdisk is no longer recommended.
 To disable the ramdisk if already enabled, see the separate article [Reverting a ramdisk enabled setup back to the default non-ramdisk layout](https://kb.op5.com/display/HOWTOs/Reverting+a+ramdisk+enabled+setup+back+to+the+default+non-ramdisk+layout).

 ### check